abhinay-x/mini-event-platform/README.md

 - Users can sign up and log in
 - Passwords are securely hashed using bcrypt
 - JWT tokens are issued on login
+- Sessions persist for 24 hours with automatic refresh handling
 - Protected routes use JWT middleware
 - Only authenticated users can create, edit, delete, or RSVP to events